yash2222222222222/spinner_gamble/README.md

 ## YES ALL OF THIS BELOW IS WRITTEN BY AI BUT THE ACTUAL CODE IS WRITTEN BY ME
 SO KINDLY APPRECIATE HAHAHA!!!

+##This project was built by following a tutorial from the YouTube channel Tech With Tim, titled "Learn Python With This ONE Project!".

+--

 ## 💻 Text-Based Slot Machine

 This project is a simple, command-line slot machine game built with Python. 🎰 Users can deposit virtual money, bet on a number of lines, and spin the reels to win or lose.
 The game is designed to be a fun way to demonstrate core programming concepts in a practical application.